 Bill of materials for the filament box

-For the 3D print files (*.stl) click here to subscribe to the newsletter list to get a follow up email with the download link.
+For the 3D print files (*.stl) click here to subscribe to the newsletter and get the free 3D print files.

 - 8 pcs M8 nut* (approx. 0,5 EUR / 10 pcs)